siawayforward/beautiful-data-science-soup/README.md

-# EVIEWS
+# Personal Projects
-Tasks and exercises completed using EVIEWS for time series analysis
+Tasks and exercises completed using Python, Java, OR c# Can include
+- ML exercises
+- Time series analysis
+- Software applications